gremlin961/categorization_complex_instructions/README.md

 # Categorization and Complex System Instructions

+This notebook provides an example for simplifying long or complex system instructions when using Gemini on Vertex AI.
+Complex instructions can increase the chance of the model misinterpreting parts of the prompt and deviating from the intended behavior.
+A general best practice when interacting with most LLMs is to favor clarity, modularity, and explicitness with your instructions.
+In this example we will see how we can use a categorization agent to help determine the appropraite system instruction.

-This notebook provides a simple example for interacting with Google's Gemini models for chat using Vertex AI.
-For more information please visit https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/send-chat-prompts-gemini
+For more information please visit https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/send-chat-prompts-gemini and https://cloud.google.com/vertex-ai/generative-ai/docs/learn/prompts/system-instructions